-Seven Mile Bridge area along the Madison River in Yellowstone National Park in September, 1912 (U.S. Army Engineers, YNP Archives), on September 30, 1938 (Cushman Collection, Indiana University Archives P15797), on July 2, 1973 (M. Meagher YNP 28.3), on August 15, 1990 ( M. Meagher, YNP), and on September 28, 2010 (CW Collection 2010-10-01-144).
+Seven Mile Bridge area along the Madison River in Yellowstone National Park in September, 1912 (U.S. Army Engineers, YNP Archives), on September 30, 1938 (from an early Kodachrome slide, Cushman Collection, Indiana University Archives P15797), on July 2, 1973 (M. Meagher YNP 28.3), on August 15, 1990 ( M. Meagher, YNP), and on September 28, 2010 (CW Collection 2010-10-01-144).
+For temporal and spatial reference, observe the growth of the white spruce on the right side of the photograph.
 The shrubby marshlands that once occupied the area would historically been a favored location for beaver, Native Americans, and fur trappers.
 Bison would have rarely occurred here because this is at the far reaches of their dispersal routes from their source populations on the Great Plains.
 But for the last 120 years, the headwaters of the Madison have been intensely used by elk and more recently, bison.

 This riparian ecosystem is now greatly changed from past conditions.
 Similar degradation of stream-side vegetation has occurred along the Lamar River and in Yancey’s Hole in the northern part of the park.

 Killed with Kindness: Natural Regulation and National Parks Ecosystems